-The variables studied include ocular surface data (corneal or conjunctival staining with fluorescein), tear breakup time or TBUT, OSDI score, modified type 2 Schirmer test (using topical anesthetic before placing the paper strip) and the presence of meibomian gland dysfunction, as well as the type and duration of topical treatment (both those related to glaucoma and any other type of topical application).
+The variables investigated included ocular surface data (corneal or conjunctival staining with fluorescein), tear breakup time (TBUT), OSDI score, a modified type 2 Schirmer test (using topical anesthetic before placing the paper strip), and the presence of meibomian gland dysfunction, as well as the type and duration of topical treatment (either related to glaucoma or any other type of topical treatment).
 The retrospective evaluation of all cases was carried out by two of the investigators (MAIS, LAPG).
-When a clinical situation difficult to interpret was identified, the most experienced researchers (LAGS, JAP) clarified the observed doubts.
+If a clinical situation was identified that was difficult to interpret, the most experienced researchers (LAGS, JAP) clarified the interpretation.

-The information was collected in an electronic database (Excel, Microsoft; Redmond, WA, U.S.A.) and analyzed with the biostatistical program MedCalc (version 19.3; MedCalc Software Ltd; Belgium).
-Demographic variables, OSDI score, TBUT, and fluorescein staining were compared between the two treatment groups that included artificial tears (at least one of them hyaluronate without preservatives, during at least two months), topical steroids (for at least 5 days) and the presence of trehalose (T+) for at least two months.
-In the T- group, trehalose was never used.
-The continuous variables were analyzed with the Student's t test, and the categorical variables with the chi-square test and the Fisher’s exact test.
+The data were stored in an electronic database (Excel, Microsoft; Redmond, WA, U.S.A.) and analyzed using the biostatistical program MedCalc (version 19.3; MedCalc Software Ltd; Belgium).
+Demographic variables, OSDI score, TBUT, and fluorescein staining were compared between the two treatment groups that included artificial tears (at least one of them hyaluronate without preservatives, for at least two months), topical steroids (for at least 5 days), and the presence of trehalose (T+) for at least two months.
+In the “T- group”, trehalose was never used.
+Continuous variables were analyzed using the Student’s t-test, while categorical variables were analyzed using the chi-square test and Fisher’s exact test.
 All statistical tests were two-tailed, and a p-value <0.05 was considered statistically significant.

 Results

-A total of 2,634 cases had OSD from which 725 (27.5%) were classified as moderate to severe.
-The cases with mild OSD were significantly younger and in higher proportion male, compared to the group with moderate/severe OSD (table 2).
-Furthermore, the number of used medications and the application time were significantly different between those who had mild OSD and moderate/severe OSD.
+A total of 2634 cases had OSD, of which 725 (27.5%) were classified as moderate to severe OSD.
+Cases with mild OSD were significantly younger and comprised more males than the group with moderate/severe OSD (Table 2).
+The number of medications used and the application time were significantly different between those who had mild OSD and moderate/severe OSD.